mxg-mega/Blades-of-Wakanda/README.md

 # Blades-of-Wakanda
  Game project at Maliyo

-\nThis project is a unity engine based
+This project is a unity engine based

-\nIt is a runner game but a finite one
+It is a runner game but a finite one

-\nAim:
+Aim:

-\nMake an enjoyable, challenging game and Also pleasing to the eye
+Make an enjoyable, challenging game and Also pleasing to the eye